bfe-tech-recruitment/Opps-page/_posts/2021-06-21-GitHub-Pages-Web-Dev.md

 ---
-title: "[Project] GitHub Pages Web Development"
+title: "[Project] GitHub Pages Web Development (Suitable for Beginner to Intermediate)"
 smallprint: "5-10 hrs/week for 6 weeks (depending on experience level), flexible starting date and negotiable schedule.
 Suitable for undergraduate students interested in web development."
 summary: "Kickstart your software development journey with BfE Technology and join an enthusiastic community of developers to build tools that deliver a social impact! " # this will be visible on platforms like LinkedIn when sharing
 categories: [Global, Technology]